JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

     - Although we were only using a timestep of $24$, the accuracy of the model is suffice in this scope.
 3. **Vanishing Gradient Problem**
     - As the model uses more hidden layers and lag steps, the weight adjustment towards the earlier layers might become insignificant during the backpropagation, hindering the model in achieving higher performance.
-    - This is an issue in `LSTM` layer, which is addressed in Attention Layers.
+    - This is a known issue in `LSTM` layers.
+    - This issue can be resolved by using Attention layers.